 To be clear we don't recommend this.
 But we know many of you will do it anyway so we might as well give you some advice.

 The keycaps are more difficult to remove than in a typical keyboard due to the tight tolerances.
 Many quality keycap pullers with thicker metal pulls don't fit into the tight space between the CLICKEYbits shell and the keycaps.
 The easiest way to get going is from the keycap corners.
-Use a stiff thin object like like tweezers or a wooden skewer and slowly pry the keycap off.
-Ideally do this from opposite corners at at the same time, and either be careful or use something that won't mark the keycap.
-Another technique is feed in a piece of dental floss starting in a corner and going all the way around. go more than 360 degrees around (typically all the way around plus one more face, so 450 degrees) then slowly pull up.
+Use a stiff thin object and slowly pry the keycap off.
+Ideally do this from opposite corners at at the same time and use something that won't mark the shell or keycaps.
+A metal tool like tweezers or thin screwdrivers works but metal can leave a mark.
+Something like a pair of wooden skewers (our in-house tool of choice) works great with strength, leverage, and the wood is soft enough to not cause damage.
+Another technique is to feed in a piece of dental floss starting in a corner and going all the way around, go more than 360 degrees (typically all the way around plus one more face, so 450 degrees) then slowly pull up.

-If you are taking out the switches too just take off the first keycap then the first switch.
+If you are taking out the switches too just take off the first keycap then the first switch (described below).
 It is easier to then remove the remaining switches by pushing on the inside with a thin screwdriver, at which point removing the remaining keycaps is trivial.

 Taking It Apart- Switches